VYalla/-NCHS_MobileAppDev/README.md

 Thanks to the [100 Days of SwiftUI - Hacking with Swift](https://www.hackingwithswift.com/100/swiftui) course by Paul Hudson for its free collection of videos, tutorials, tests, and more, allowing us to learn SwiftUI effectively!

-Thanks to Mr. Jeffery Stride, our AP Computer Science A teacher, for providing instruction of programming techniques leveraged in this project!
+Thanks to Mr. Jeffery Stride, our knowledgable and passionate AP Computer Science A teacher! <br>
+Thanks to Mr. Ian Barnes, our dedicated and supportive chapter and regional FBLA advisor! <br>

-Thanks to Ms. Nancy Nygren, our school technology specialist for assistance in using the ICalendar Python module for web scraping [the calendar  displayed on the school website](https://northcreek.nsd.org/our-school/calendar?cal_date=2022-06-01)!
+Thanks to Ms. Nancy Nygren, our school technology specialist, for assistance in web scraping using the iCalendar Python module!

-Thanks to the Future Business Leaders Of America for conducting this enterprising and rewarding mobile application development opportunity!
+Thanks to the FBLA-PBL organization for conducting this enterprising and rewarding mobile application development opportunity!

 ## Copyright Information